xmindfulx/pytorch-lightning-tutorial/setup/windows/README.md

 1) Download the repo ( zip or `git clone` )

+2) Prepare folders
+- Results Folder : location where the results will be stored
-2) Prepare folders - Dataset ( data files found inside repo ), Results
+- Dataset Folder : location where data files are found ( initially located inside repo )

 3) [Download and setup Anaconda](https://docs.anaconda.com/anaconda/install/windows/)